IX-Swap/data-science/documentation/monte_carlo_doc.md

 where ```loc``` and ```scale``` parameters are changed to manipulate distribution. **This is the chosen method for generating values** and it allows performing distribution generation with shapes similar to the Gamma one, but with longer tails, which considering presence of multiple high values in transactions rises similarity of shape of this distribution with real one.

+This model shows the best match with the real trading distributions because of the exponential nature of this distribution.

 ## Monte Carlo transaction simulator

-There are four different approaches to generating transaction values and it is needed to connect a transaction value generator with a transaction rate generator.
+There are six different approaches to generating transaction values and it is needed to connect a transaction value generator with a transaction rate generator.
 For those purposes was created a ```MonteCarloTransactionsSimulator``` which accepts a Poisson distribution as a frequency generator and any of the transaction values generator to generate transaction values.

 The main requirements to the transaction value generator are to contain a ```generate_transactions``` function accepting last known timestamp forming new object of ```Transaction``` class writing it into the ```transaction_history``` array, and be pre-initialized with all required generation parameters